mmcintyre1/its-my-notes/notes/quotes/favorite-quotes.md

 > Knuth has shown us here how to program intelligibly, but not wisely.
 I buy the discipline.
 I do not buy the result.
 He has fashioned a sort of industrial-strength Fabergé egg—intricate, wonderfully worked, refined beyond all ordinary desires, a museum piece from the start.
 - McIlroy writing about an overwrought solution Donald Knuth implemented.

+> “There are a thousand hacking at the branches of evil to one who is striking at the root.”
+- Henry David Thoreau